Pomax/BezierInfo-2/README.md

 ## Working on the code

+- To compile changes: `npm start`.
-- To run this dev version: `npm start`, then view in the browser on [http://localhost:8080](http://localhost:8080)
+- To run this dev version, run `npm test`, which will run a webserver and open [http://localhost:8080](http://localhost:8080) in your default browser.
-- To compile for production: `npm run build`.

-Both operations run continuous linting.
-Also note that there are specific requirements for development, see the section on dev requirements below.

 ## Dev location